bensutherland/assembly_metrics/README.md

 Scripts found within the directory `01_scripts/00_utility_scripts` originate from various sources, and these are attributed within each of the scripts themselves.
 Many are from Eric Normandeau's scripts repo:  https://github.com/enormandeau/Scripts

+**Warning**: this pipeline is provided "as is", without any warranty of any kind, express or implied.

 Run scripts from the main directory of the repo.